-- 13) The surface coatings to the communal areas are Class 0 rated. - 14)All floors have S.M.B.C fitted carpet.
-Due to the fact S.M.B.C specified and managed the installation of the carpets it has been presumed that it is class 0 fire rated. - 15) The building has sufficient passive controls that provide effective compartmentation in order to support a Stay Put-Unless Policy.
-Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 16)Individual flat doors are FD30s rated composite doors sets manufactured by Permadoor.
-As confirmed following an enquiry with the manufacturer (refer to section 10).

-17)Access is gained to a sample of properties as part of the fire risk assessment to ensure the doors have not been tampered with by residents etc.
+- 13) The building has sufficient passive controls that provide effective compartmentation in order to support a Stay Put-Unless Policy.
+Therefore, residents are advised to remain in their flat unless the fire directly affects them. - 14)Individual flat doors are FD30s rated doors sets manufactured by Permadoor.
+As confirmed following an enquiry with the manufacturer. - 15)Access is gained to a sample of properties as part of the fire risk assessment to ensure the doors have not been tampered with by residents etc.

-Flats 5, 15, 18, 25 & 31 were all sampled and had not been tampered with.
+Flats 7, 9, 11, 16 & 31 were all sampled and were found to be correct.

-18) There is a ground floor communal lounge with seating for 19 persons accessed via an FD30s door from the corridor.
-The lounge has a small kitchenette (no cooking facilities) separated by an FD30 door.
+16) There is a ground floor communal lounge with seating for 19 persons accessed via a nominal FD30s door from the corridor.
+The lounge has a small kitchenette (no cooking facilities) separated by a nominal FD30 door.
 There is an emergency exit door within the lounge which leads to ultimate safety.

-19) There is a laundry room located on the ground floor to the rear of the building adjacent the final exit door.
-This has an FD30s rated door secured by suited 138 mortice lock.
+17) There is a laundry room located on the ground floor to the rear of the building adjacent the final exit door.
+This has a nominal FD30s rated door secured by suited 138 mortice lock.
 There is a link to community alarms within this room.